 This will overwrite the custom report of the listing you have open with the changes you have applied.

-From the Edit screen, you can click More and Copy View.
+From the Modify screen, you can click More and Copy View.

 Add a calculated column

 From the columns tab, there is an option called Calculated column.
 From here, you can create a simple (1+1) calculation.

 NOTE: You cannot make a calculation of a calculation, meaning the calculations run off the results of the report and do not calculate as part of the report for which another calculation can be made from its results.
 Also, note that line percentage calculations DO NOT subtotal properly at the grouping level.
 For more complex calculations like these, you can export the data to Excel by clicking the Excel button in the upper left of the screen, then make your complex calculations there.